SoftInstigate/restheart-website/docs/upgrade-to-v6.md

 RESTHeart 6 ships with Extended and Simplified Security.

-First of all, the new *write mode* simplifies the definition of permission, since a `POST` is an insert while `PUT` and `PATCH` are updates by default.
-This makes easier defining permission to allow creating documents or just updating.
+First of all, the new *write mode* simplifies the definition of permissions, since a `POST` is an insert while `PUT` and `PATCH` are updates by default.
+This makes easier defining permission to allow creating documents or just updating them.

 ### VETOER Authorizers